reconSF/nodejs-clickstack/README.md

 * fork this repo (maybe)
 * make publish

 This will make a zip of the stack, and push it to a repository via your cloudbees credentials.
-You then use the resulting URL in the SICKURL above.
+You then use the resulting URL in the STACKURL above.